13 Nutrients Even Nutritionists Don’t Get Enough Of

 The DASH Diet (Dietary Approaches to Stop Hypertension) uncovered a crucial link between increased potassium intake and improvement in blood pressure levels.
 Multiple fruits and vegetables supply potassium, most notably broccoli, tomatoes, sweet and white potatoes, citrus fruits, bananas, and dried fruits.
 (This is a great example of how a diet with a wide variety of foods is the best bet.)
 Inadequate dietary potassium may affect your heart, kidneys, and muscle functions.
 Avoid high potassium supplements, however, especially if you take heart or kidney medications.
+Load up on these foods high in potassium instead.

 Essential fatty acids